-To stop protecting an account, change its subject mode to
+To disable an account profile, change its mode to

 CALL mysql.sp_set_firewall_mode(user, 'OFF');

-To forget all training for a subject and disable firewall protection for it, reset it:
+To forget all training for a profile and disable it, reset it:

 CALL mysql.sp_set_firewall_mode(user, 'RESET');

-A reset operation causes the firewall to delete all rules for
+The reset operation causes the firewall to delete all rules

 To assess firewall activity, examine its status variables.
 For